austinnguyen517/dynamicsPID/README.md

   ### Testing:
   - CrazyFlieSim: true simulation of quadcopter dynamics
-  - TestRollouts: takes PID parameters and plots simulated rollouts based on train model to test stability
+  - ExecuteSim: execute simulation to test fitness of PID parameters and policy
   - TrainedModels.txt: Various trained models used for bayesian optimization and rollout simulation